SysBioChalmers/Human-GEM/README.md

-## Website
+## Websites

-[Metabolic Atlas](https://metabolicatlas.org/) enables visualization and exploration of Human-GEM content.
+- [Metabolic Atlas](https://metabolicatlas.org/) enables visualization and exploration of Human-GEM content.
+- The [Human-GEM user guide](https://sysbiochalmers.github.io/Human-GEM-guide/) provides detailed instructions and examples for using the Human-GEM model and repository.